 - Confirmation Letter – From the trustee of the Fund to the tenant agreeing with the relief

-You can download the template COVID-19_Rental Relief Template.docx. by downloading this template you agree and understand the Disclaimer below".
+You can download the template COVID-19_Rental Relief Template.docx. by downloading this template you agree to and understand the Disclaimer below".

 - Any information expressed in the documents does not purport to be any financial, tax or legal advice as we have not taken into account any of your or your client’s financial or tax objectives that are specific to you or your client’s circumstances.